A lion turning on a light

 • Suggestions about what the board may need from a new trustee.

-• Look for ways that this trustee can remain involved with you charity even though they are no longer going to be a board member – possibly as a volunteer or as a member of a charity committee.
+• Look for ways that this trustee can remain involved with your charity even though they are no longer going to be a board member – possibly as a volunteer or as a member of a charity committee.

 • Use a skills audit and a diversity audit (see the Reflect section) to work out the future skills, experience and personal qualities the board will need when this trustee leaves.
 Don’t just recruit someone who seems similar to the trustee who is leaving.

-Planning ahead for new board members
+Plan ahead for new board members